-In the bond market, treasuries moved moderately higher after turning lower over the course of the previous session.
-Subsequently, the yield on the benchmark ten-year note, which moves opposite of its price, fell by 2.9 basis points to 1.649 percent.
+In the bond market, treasuries moved sharply lower, extending the drop seen in the previous session.
+Subsequently, the yield on the benchmark ten-year note, which moves opposite of its price, surged up by 16.7 basis points to a four-month closing high of 2.274 percent.

 by RTT Staff Writer